2023 Best Public Policy Schools in Pennsylvania

 Top Pennsylvania Schools in Public Policy

-Our analysis found Elizabethtown College to be the best school for public policy students who want to pursue a degree in Pennsylvania.
-Etown is a small private not-for-profit school located in the suburb of Elizabethtown.
+Our 2023 rankings named Elizabethtown College the best school in Pennsylvania for public policy students.
+Etown is a small private not-for-profit school located in the large suburb of Elizabethtown.

-The excellent programs at Carnegie Mellon University helped the school earn the #2 place on this year’s ranking of the best public policy schools in Pennsylvania.
-Located in the large city of Pittsburgh, Carnegie Mellon is a private not-for-profit school with a large student population.
+A rank of #2 on this year’s list means Carnegie Mellon University is a great place for public policy students.
+Located in the city of Pittsburgh, Carnegie Mellon is a private not-for-profit school with a large student population.

 Full Public Policy at Carnegie Mellon University Report